-This conference will consider the next steps for reforming professional healthcare regulation in the UK.
+This conference considered the next steps for reforming professional healthcare regulation in the UK.

 Areas for discussion included:

 - Policy priorities moving forward following the government response to consultation;

 - The impact of changes to professional healthcare regulators, healthcare professionals, and patients; and